Best Massage Lotions For Professional Massage Therapy

 Odor: While some massage therapists prefer certain types of massage lotion scents, some lotions have strong scents that may turn off patients or clients.
 Take a whiff of the product before you buy it.

 Truth in advertising: You want to spend your hard-earned money on products and brands that are honest to the public, and it can be challenging to determine what claims are true or not.
 But there are ways for you to navigate through the marketing claims.
-A 2014 study reviewed 1,179 online retail sites that herbal and similar products and found that less than 8 percent of them reported adverse effects, less than 3 percent cited scientific literature to support their claims, and 10.5 percent recommends that you consult with a healthcare professional before using them.
+A 2014 study published in the American Journal of Medicine reviewed 1,179 online retail sites that sell herbal and similar products and found that less than 8 percent of them reported adverse effects, less than 3 percent cited scientific literature to support their claims, and 10.5 percent recommends that you consult with a healthcare professional before using them.
 Keep that in mind when you scroll through products and websites.

-Find out more about each of the common herbs that are found in massage oils, lotions, and similar products here.
+Find out more about each of the common herbs that are found in massage oils, lotions, and similar products here at the National Institutes of Health.

 Environmental friendly: Do a little research about the company that sells massage lotions like how were the products made.
 How are the herbs cultivated and grown?
 Is the process environmentally sustainable?
 Were they tested on animals?